 The Battle of Wahoo Swamp site is in eastern Sumter County east of the Withlacoochee River and west of I-75 and Bushnell.
 The northeast corner of the site that extends across County Road 48 lies only 0.2 miles from the extreme southwest corner of the Jumper Creek Tract of Withlacoochee State Forest.
-Dade Battlefield, a historical site managed by the Division of Recreation and Parks, lies about five miles southeast of Wahoo Swamp.
-The natural communities on the Wahoo site largely include "islands" of hardwood hammock, or upland mixed forest, scattered throughout an extensive wetland matrix of freshwater marsh and cypress swamp.
-The project consists of a fee-simple acquisition of the battlefield area and a less-than-fee acquisition over the remainder of the project.
+Dade Battlefield, a historical site managed by the Department of Environmental Protection's (DEP) Division of Recreation and Parks (DRP), lies about five miles southeast of Wahoo Swamp.